Cybersecurity Threat Report for 2025: Part 2 – This Research Report is all you need to stay updated.

 Such automated capabilities enable faster incident resolution and reduce the potential impact on the network.

-Network detection response solutions evolve and adapt to emerging threats by learning from every detected and mitigated incident.
+Network detection response (NDR) solutions evolve and adapt to emerging threats by learning from every detected and mitigated incident.

 By refining detection capabilities and strengthening their knowledge base, Network Detection and Response systems improve network defenses over time.